otrv4/otrv4/otrv4.md

 [The Double Ratchet Algorithm specification](https://signal.org/docs/specifications/doubleratchet/):

-1. A malicious sender could induce receivers to store large numbers of message keys, possibly causing a denial-of-service due to consuming storage space.
+1. A malicious sender could induce receivers to store large numbers of skipped message keys, possibly causing a denial-of-service due to consuming storage space.

 2. An adversary can capture and drop some messages from sender, even though they didn't reach the recipient.
 The attacker can later compromise the